mikobonzo/articulos/README.md

 # Articulos

-Section where related documents are stored

 ---

 ### Propose the solutions using words and diagrams.
 Recommendation on how to deliver solutions that can solve the problem state.

-1. All the given 3 solutions implemented a two-layer components.
+1. All the given 3 solutions implemented two-layer components.
 A front-end and back-end.
 For the reason that that if the application scales, either vertical/horizontalor  on-premise or cloud,  we do not have a tight monolithic  design that we have to dismantle.

 ### Explain the difference between client-side rendering and server-side rendering.